championballer/LFmT/README.md

   byte
   ```

 3. To parse integer input from readLine method we need to parse the string as an integer and we have a method for this.
+This method is a *static method*.

   ```java
   Integer.parseInt(str);